slackapi/bolt-js/README.md

 How you use `next` can
 have four different effects:

-* **To both preprocess and post-process events** - You can choose to do work going _before_ listener functions by putting code before `await next()` and _after_ by putting code after `await next()`. `await next()` passes control down the middleware stack in the order it was defined, then back up it in reverse order.
+* **To both preprocess and post-process events** - You can choose to do work both _before_ listener functions by putting code before `await next()` and _after_ by putting code after `await next()`. `await next()` passes control down the middleware stack in the order it was defined, then back up it in reverse order.